apache/cordova-docs/docs/fr/edge/guide/platforms/ios/webview.md

 ## Ajout de Cleaver à votre projet Xcode (sous-projet CordovaLib)

-1. Téléchargez et extrayez la source Cordova dans un dossier permanent sur votre disque dur, par exemple à`~/Documents/Cordova`.
+1. Download and extract the Cordova source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova`.

 2. Quittez Xcode s'exécute.

 3. Terminal.app, accédez au répertoire où vous avez mis la source téléchargé ci-dessus.

-4. Copie le `config.xml` fichier dans votre dossier de projet sur le disque (voir celles décrites ci-dessus).
+4. Copy the `config.xml` file into your project directory on disk (see the Prerequisites above).

 5. Faites glisser et déposez le `config.xml` fichier dans le navigateur de projet de Xcode.

 6. Cliquez sur le bouton radio de **créer des groupes pour tous les dossiers ajoutés** , puis appuyez sur **Terminer**.

-7. Faites glisser et déposez le `CordovaLib.xcodeproj` fichier dans le navigateur de projet de Xcode (depuis le dossier permanent emplacement ci-dessus et il devrait être dans le `CordovaLib` sous-répertoire).
+7. Drag and drop the `CordovaLib.xcodeproj` file into the Project Navigator of Xcode (from the permanent directory location above, and it should be in the `CordovaLib` subdirectory).

 8. Select `CordovaLib.xcodeproj` in the Project Navigator.